Google Pixel 6 won't ship with a charger in the box

 The Google Pixel 6 will not ship with a wall charger in the box, following Samsung and Apple’s moves dropping charging bricks to reduce e-waste (and, of course, save on costs).

-This goes for all future Google phones, too – the just-launched Google Pixel 5a will be the last to launch with a wall charger in the box, according to The Verge.
+This goes for all future Google phones, too – the just-launched Google Pixel 5a will be the last to launch with a wall charger in the box, as first reported by The Verge.

 While that could mean the Pixel 6 arrives in a slimmer box with nothing but the phone, we presume Google will include at least a charging and connection cable (likely USB-C to USB-C), as Apple and Samsung have done.
 That allows new owners to transfer over their data physically from old phone to new, if they’re averse to wirelessly uploading and downloading all their old apps and info.